Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Doob's -transform and guided processes

-We first specialise to the setting where $\cG$ is a connected tree directed to the leaves, i.e.\ each vertex has a unique parent, except from the formal root vertex $0$.
+Doob's $h$-transform characterises the conditional distribution of a Markov process given information at the end of a time horizon/life time in a succinct, but not always tractable form.
+It generalises to the setting where $\cG$ is a connected tree directed to the leaves, i.e.\ each vertex has a unique parent, except from the formal root vertex $0$.
 Thus, edges point towards the leaves and ``backwards'' is to be understood as pointing from leaves to the root.

 We are interested in the distribution of $X_{\cS}$ conditional on $X_{\cV}$, i.e.\ the smoothing distribution.
 The values at the leaf vertices can be interpreted as observations without error.
 Alternatively, $X_{\pa(\cV)}$ can be thought of as observed quantities with the edges $\pa(v)\pf v$, $v \in \cV$ representing observation errors.
 Note that each vertex, including the root $0$, may have one or more leaves as its children.
 A simple example is depicted in Figure~\ref{fig:tree}.